aman-gupta-1995/room-booking-system/readme.md

-RmBkingSys
+Room Booking System
 ==========

-RmBkingSys is used for booking rooms for different kinds of events.
+Room Booking System is used for booking rooms for different kinds of events.
 It has been created using php, Mysql and Bootstrap as a framework

 #Index
 ##Navigation Bar